saurabhgupta050890/transaction-sms-parser/docs/UNIT_TESTS.md

 4. 2 excel files will be generated `filtered.xlsx` and `ignored.xlsx` inside `data`
 5. Append contents of `filtered.xlsx` to `testCases.xlsx`

-Note: `ignored.xlsx` might also contain transaction messages which were not able to parse.
+Note: `ignored.xlsx` might also contain transaction messages which library was not able to parse.